Description

 More powerful than the previous 20.3 cm (8") Model 1924, these were probably Italy's best cruiser guns of World War II.
 The guns were the same for both Models, while the mountings differed that the M1927 mountings used on the Zara Class had thicker armor than the M1929 used on Bolzano.

 These guns suffered from shell dispersion problems as they were mounted too close together.
 The muzzle velocity was lowered during trials in a largely unsuccessful attempt to reduced the dispersion.
 The guns were not individually sleeved.
+Guns and mountings were modernized and improved to correct problems regarding guns being in a single cradle and the complex loading system which was highly mechanized.

 Built with A tube, full length jacket, breech ring and a loose liner which could be replaced on-board ship.
 Used a Welin breech-block which was hydraulically operated.